GoogleChrome/web.dev/src/site/content/en/blog/at-property/index.md

 ## Conclusion

-The `@property` syntax makes an exciting technology even more accessible by allowing us to write semantically meaningful CSS within CSS itself.
+The `@property` makes an exciting technology even more accessible by allowing you to write semantically meaningful CSS within CSS itself.
 To learn more about CSS Houdini and the Properties and Values API, check out these
 resources: